0x1eef/xchan.rb/README.md

 The non-blocking counterpart to `#recv` is `#recv_nonblock`.
 The `#recv_nonblock` method raises `Chan::WaitLockable` when a read blocks because of a lock held by another process, and the method raises `Chan::WaitReadable` when a read on the underlying socket blocks.
-The example performs a read that will raise `Chan::WaitReadable`:
+This example performs a read that will raise `Chan::WaitReadable`:

 ```ruby